StrellyN/WishEngine/README.md

 It works on Linux and Windows, I haven't tested it on Mac since I don't have access to one.
 It's also free software so feel free to do whatever you want with the code.

-Last tested on Linux: 08/03/2018 (Linux Mint)

-I pretty much test it everyday on Windows so.

 ## Documentation

 I've created a Wiki for the project for you to have access to everything you need to know about Wish Engine, you'll find the wiki [here](https://github.com/StrellyN/WishEngine/wiki).
 But if you don't